22f3002617/static-page-1/README.md

 # Currency Picker and Converter

-This is a simple web application that allows users to select a currency to convert the total sales computed from a table.
-The conversion rates are embedded within the application.
+This is a simple web application that allows users to select a currency from a dropdown and view the total sales converted into that currency.

 ## Features

-- Displays a list of products with their sales in USD.
-- Provides a dropdown to select different currencies.
-- Converts total sales from USD to the selected currency.
+- **Currency Selection**: Easily switch between different currencies (USD, EUR, INR, JPY, GBA) using the dropdown.
-- Updates the total with the selected currency code.
+- **Total Conversion**: Automatically updates the total sales amount to reflect the selected currency conversion.
-- Includes a conversion example in HTML format in `#markdown-output`.
+- **Live Updates**: Conversion recalculates immediately when selecting a new currency.
+- **Static Content Rendering**: Includes a markdown demo with headers and paragraphs within the application.

 ## Usage

-1. Open `index.html` in a web browser.
+1. Open the `index.html` file in a web browser.
-2. Use the dropdown to select a desired currency.
+2. Select your preferred currency from the dropdown menu.
-3. Observe the automatic conversion of total sales into the selected currency.
+3. View the converted total in the specified currency below the product sales table.

 ## Local Development

-To run the app locally, clone the repository, and open `index.html` in a web browser.
-Ensure all logic and data are embedded within the HTML file to enable static site hosting.
+To run the project locally:

+1. Clone the repository.
+2. Open `index.html` directly in your web browser.

-## Deployment on GitHub Pages
+## GitHub Pages Deployment

-1. Push all content to a GitHub repository.
+1. Push your code to GitHub.
-2. Go to the repository settings and enable GitHub Pages from the `main` branch.
-3. Access the live application through the provided GitHub Pages URL.
+2. Enable GitHub Pages in the repository settings, selecting the main branch or `docs` folder as the source.

 ## Accessibility and Fallback

-- Uses semantic HTML for better accessibility.
+- Includes basic ARIA roles and semantic HTML for accessibility.
-- Inline scripts and styles are used to ensure the app works without the need for external resources.
-- Provides a default conversion when JavaScript is enabled.
+- Fallback provided by default selection of USD if no currency is chosen.

 ## Future Improvements

+- Allow dynamic product data loading.
-- Add more comprehensive currency rate fetching from an external API.
+- Add support for more currencies.
-- Implement region-based currency formatting.
-- Enhance accessibility with ARIA roles if the UI becomes more complex.

 ## License

-This project is licensed under the MIT License.
+This project is MIT Licensed.
+A complete license text should be included in the final repository.